by Garrick Dee

-This variant has 10 tweezers that will remove even the finest facial hair (up to 0.2mm).
+This variant has 10 tweezers that will remove even the thinnest facial hair (up to 0.2mm).

 Having fewer tweezers has a benefit in that it will not hurt as much as options with more.
-One describe it as “electric shocks” on the face.
+One describes it as “electric shocks” on the face.

 Not only will you get the epilator but also a scrubbing brush that’ll exfoliate skin.

-Exfoliating something you’ll need to do prior to epilating.
+Exfoliating something you’ll need to do before epilating.

 Some folks complained this epilator does go through batteries fast (around 6 months).
-One workaround would be using rechargeable batteries so you don’t have to constantly replace it.
+One workaround would be using rechargeable batteries, so you don’t have to continually replace it.